OurDigitalWorld/tessglyph/README.md

 LSTM engine and the legacy engine.
 In this scenario, the legacy engine provides only font identification.
-This is an expensive workaround in terms of computation but is currently the only option for extracting fonts in combination with _LSTM_.
+This is an expensive workaround in terms of computation but is currently the only option for extracting fonts in combination with LSTM.
 For more information, see this [Tesseract issue](https://github.com/tesseract-ocr/tesseract/issues/1074).

 A typical invocation for us would be: